Thor110/AIrchive/README.md

 AIrchive’s restoration pipeline will use multi-resolution seeds so searches and reconstructions scale sensibly.
 Lower-resolution seeds let agents quickly explore large swathes of procedural space to find structural matches; higher-resolution seeds allow detailed reconstruction of texture, geometry, and metadata once a promising region is identified.
 The workflow is anchor-driven: verified museum seeds act as beacons that guide agent exploration, candidate reconstructions are produced by ensembles of agents, and every candidate is recorded with provenance data and routed to human curators for verification before it’s accepted into the Museum.
 This staged (coarse→fine→verify) method keeps computation efficient, reduces false positives, and preserves auditability and provenance for every recovered item.

 This ensures that restored material never bypasses verification or drift safeguards, and that no reconstructed item enters the Museum without a complete provenance chain.

+This pipeline is conceptual and intended for future implementation.

 ---